1) Are you a traditional publisher, or do I have to pay to have my book published by you?

 Reprint rights come under the section "competing works."
 Basically, if you want to submit one of your pieces to an anthology you need to ask us.
 If we say yes, we won't take any money from that.

 16) I have a publisher in Spain who wants to publish a Spanish translation of the book I have under contract with you.
 I know that you have only purchased print and eBook rights in English, so I am allowed to do this.
-But can they also use the cover you created for it?
+Can they also use the cover you created for it?

 If your Spanish publisher wishes to use the cover we created for your book, they will need to purchase it from us.
 The copyright of the artwork belongs to us.
-The cost would be the same as commissioning a new cover from us via IPA.

 17) In Section I: Grant rights and territory in the publishing contract you mention that you will use my biographical information for promotion.
 Can I check the biographical material you send out?